samtarling/woocomAdditions/README.md

 ## What it do?
 1. Adds a custom field `tagline` under each product title in the shop loop
+2. Adds a `more info` button under each product in the shop loop

 ## Install
 1. Clone/download zip